-An away day at Brentford Gtech Community Stadium is much like many other experiences offered by a whole host of London-based clubs.
+An away day at Brentford Gtech Community Stadium is relatively similar to the experiences offered by a whole host of London-based clubs.

 With central London just a short journey away, there is an array of pre and post-match festivities to enjoy, while the sleek modernness of the ground itself makes for an enjoyable matchday experience.

 As an away fan visiting Brentford’s ground, you will find yourself seated in the East Stand of the Gtech Community Stadium.
-You will not completely occupy the stand, as only a small section will be devoted to the visitors.
+You will not completely occupy the stand, as only a small section is devoted to the visitors.

 Catering award